Table of Contents

 The SSA considers an individual disabled under Social Security rules if their “disability has lasted or is expected to last for at least one year or to result in death.”
 If your disability isn’t permanent but will last more than a year, you still can qualify for disability benefits.

 It is possible to receive both workers’ compensation and Social Security Disability benefits at the same time.
-However, your SSD benefits may be reduced if your combined benefits exceed certain limits set by federal law.
+However, your SSDI benefits may be reduced if your combined benefits exceed certain limits set by federal law.
 These offsets can be complicated, and mistakes can lead to overpayments or unexpected reductions.
 An attorney can help you understand how workers’ compensation may impact your disability benefits and ensure your benefits are calculated correctly.

-Yes, in some situations, you may be able to work while receiving Social Security Disability benefits.
+Yes, in some situations, you may be able to work while receiving disability benefits.
 The SSA allows limited work activity under specific rules, such as trial work periods, which give beneficiaries the opportunity to attempt employment without immediately losing benefits.
 That said, earning above certain income limits can impact your eligibility.
 Because these rules are detailed and strictly enforced, getting guidance before returning to work can help protect your benefits.

-SSDI Benefits Attorneys in Maryland Serving Clients Nationwide
+Schedule a Free Case Evaluation With Our SSDI Benefits Attorneys in Maryland Serving Clients Nationwide